How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 Drawings

-Design Drawings, aka “shop drawings,” need to show a complete image of the product from multiple angles and individual pictures of the components and how they fit together.
+Design Drawings, also known as “shop drawings,” must provide a comprehensive view of the product from multiple angles, along with individual images of the components and their interconnection.
 This should also show dimensions using metric measurements.

 Acceptable File Format